SpektraSystems/Microsoft-Cloud-Workshop/udacity/readme.md

    and Click on **Sign in**.

-3. After sign-in please click on **Next** button in bottom right corner of lab guide
+3. After sign-in please click on **Next** button in bottom right corner of lab guide.